thumb

 5) an ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives.

-5a- an ability to recognize participants roles in a team setting, fulfill appropriate roles to assure team success, integrate inputs from all team members, and make decisions in relation to objectives criteria.
+5a.
+Identify and fulfill roles within a team to ensure success, integrate inputs from all team members, and make decisions based on objective criteria.

 6) an ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions.

-6a- an ability to show good lab practice and instrumentation skills to measure specific quantities and extract required data.
+6a.
+Demonstrate good laboratory practices and instrumentation skills to measure specific quantities and collect required data.

-6b- an ability to use appropriate tools to analyze data and verify and validate experimental results, while accounting for experimental errors.
+6b.
+Use appropriate tools to analyze data, verify and validate experimental results, and account for experimental errors.

 7) an ability to acquire and apply new knowledge as needed, using appropriate learning strategies.